-sleeping person, (1986)
+sleeping person (1986) |

 Life and works

-Ben Wilson was born in Cambridge.
+Ben Wilson was born in 1963 in Cambridge.
 The family moved to New Barnet.
 It was an artistic family, and young Wilson probably felt attracted to making art.
 However he was not very much inspired by formal art courses.
 Instead of following the lessons at the Middlesex Polytechnic, he would rather wander in the woods.

-So he followed his own direction, going out in the nature and making big sculptures from materials which are freely available in the woods.
+So he followed his own direction, going out in the nature and making large sculptures from materials which are freely available in the woods.
 He made all kinds of big wooden personalities, chapel like structures, and so on.

-In the 1980's, 1990's and the early years of the twentieth century Ben Wilson focused upon making wooden creations, often large constructions realized on the spot in the open air.
+So in the 1980s, 1990s and the early years of the 21st century Ben Wilson mainly focused upon making wooden creations, often large constructions realized on the spot in the open air, but he also made smaller creations by carving and painting found wooden materials.

 In 2003 Wilson made a trip to Finland, where he created a wooden structure for the Kaustinen Folk Art Museum.